Pain in Transgender Men Undergoing Hysterectomy

-A total of 67 patients assigned female at birth who identified as male were included.
+A total of 67 transgender men (men who were designated female at birth) were included.
 The mean age was 29 years and the mean body mass index (BMI) was 28.6.
 Sixty of the patients (89.5%) had used testosterone for gender-affirming hormone therapy for a mean of 36 months (range, 12-300).

 Of the hysterectomies, 66 (98.5%) were total laparoscopic with salpingo-oophorectomy and one (1.5%) was total laparoscopic with ovarian preservation.

 Prior to surgery, 34 of the patients (50.7%) reported pelvic pain at any time since menarche, which was constant in 35.3% and cyclic in 64.7%.
 Overall, endometriosis was diagnosed intraoperatively in 18 of the patients (26.9%).
 It was seen in 32.3% of those with and 21.9% of those without pelvic pain.

 Of the cases of endometriosis, 70% were either stage I or II, and stage was not associated with preoperative pain symptoms.

 “Pain is probably a multifactorial thing in this patient population,” says Dr. Ferrando.
 “There may be a component of the pain that is associated with experiencing gender dysphoria and it’s also hard to know how transgender men cope with what some cisgender women would consider normal pelvic cramping or discomfort at the time of menses.”